-The close of business on May 22, 2013 has been fixed as the record date for determination of the shareholders entitled to notice of, and to vote at, the Meeting.
-On that date there were outstanding and entitled to vote 3,536,865 shares of common stock, par value \$.001 per share, of the Company's common stock (the "Common Stock") each of which is entitled to one vote on each matter at the Meeting.
+The close of business on May 20, 2015 has been fixed as the record date for determination of the shareholders entitled to notice of, and to vote at, the Meeting.
+On that date we anticipate there will be outstanding and entitled to vote 15,890,934 shares of common stock, each of which is entitled to one vote on each matter at the Meeting, and 49,626 shares of Series A Preferred stock, convertible into 4,962,600 shares of common stock.
+Shares of the Series A Preferred Stock are entitled to vote on an as-converted basis with the common stock, such that each share of Series Preferred Stock is entitled to 100 votes on each matter at the Meeting.